-Intelligent underwriting
+• Intelligent underwriting

 We have built a proprietary intelligent underwriting system that automates the whole underwriting process with data analytical technology.
 For each insurance product, we code the underwriting criteria set by the insurer into our intelligent underwriting system, which allows the system to automatically evaluate whether a client is eligible for the product and whether the special terms in the insurance policy are triggered based on a series of set questions.
+As an insurance intermediary, we do not make underwriting decisions or bear underwriting risks by ourselves.
+For life and health insurance products, the underwriting criteria mainly include age, gender, health condition, life style and financial status of the insured, and vary from product to product based on the requirements set by the respective insurer.
+We incur research and development expenses for the development of our intelligent underwriting system, and selling expenses for the labor costs related to our client service team.
+For property & casualty insurance products, the insurer partners are solely responsible for the underwriting process, and we do not incur cost and expenses therefrom.

 The intelligent underwriting system greatly optimizes the insurance experience for the insurance clients, as it reduces the amount of paperwork needed, saves the efforts of talking to a human insurance advisor about the client's medical history, and offers much faster digitalized policy processing.
 In addition, the codified criteria enables the assessment of a wide variety of pre-existing conditions, resulting in more accurate evaluation of a client's eligibility and reducing the rate of rejection by insurance companies.

-Claim application and settlement service
+• Claim application and settlement service

 We act as the insurance clients' trusted point of contact when risks covered by insurance policies realize.
+We assist insurance clients in the claim settlement process, but do not make claim decisions as an insurance intermediary.
 After receiving a claim settlement application from an insurance client, we review relevant materials provided by the client, assist with preparing necessary documents and information required to support the client's claim, submit the claim with the insurer on the client's behalf, and handle all communications with the insurer.
+We incur research and development expenses for the development of our claim settlement system, and selling expenses for the labor costs related to our client service team.

+Our expertise in the insurance industry equips us with a clear understanding in the claim requirements set by our insurer partners, thus allowing us to effectively help clients prepare all necessary documents.
 The long-term cooperative relationships we have established with our insurer partners and our rich experience in representing clients' interests allow us to settle claims thoroughly and effectively for as fast as two days.
 Our insurance clients can track the claim settlement progress through our online platform.